kosivivian/cognifyz_internship_tasks/README.md

 The task was to build a machine-learning model that predicts restaurant ratings based on essential features.

 Dataset Overview
-Scope: Restaurants across 15 countries
+- Scope: Restaurants across 15 countries
-Size: 9,551 rows, 22 columns
+- Size: 9,551 rows, 22 columns

 Data Preprocessing
-Handling Missing Values:
+- Handling Missing Values:
-The Cuisines column had a few missing values, which were dropped due to their low frequency.
+- The Cuisines column had a few missing values, which were dropped due to their low frequency.
-Encoding Categorical Variables:
+- Encoding Categorical Variables:
-One-Hot Encoding: Applied to "Country Code," "Currency," "Has Table Booking," "Has Online Delivery," and "Switch to Order Menu."
+- One-Hot Encoding: Applied to "Country Code," "Currency," "Has Table Booking," "Has Online Delivery," and "Switch to Order Menu."
-Label Encoding: Applied to "City" due to its high cardinality.
+- Label Encoding: Applied to "City" due to its high cardinality.
-MultiLabelBinarizer: Used for "Cuisines" to handle multiple cuisines per restaurant.
+- MultiLabelBinarizer: Used for "Cuisines" to handle multiple cuisines per restaurant.

 Feature Selection:
 Some columns were dropped due to redundancy or irrelevance:
-Dropped: Restaurant ID, Name, Address, Locality, Longitude, Latitude, Rating Color, Rating Text.
+- Dropped: Restaurant ID, Name, Address, Locality, Longitude, Latitude, Rating Color, Rating Text.
-Kept: Country Code, City, Cuisines, Average Cost for Two, Currency, Has Table Booking, Price Range, Has Online Delivery, Votes.
+- Kept: Country Code, City, Cuisines, Average Cost for Two, Currency, Has Table Booking, Price Range, Has Online Delivery, Votes.

 Exploratory Data Analysis (EDA)
 Correlations:
 - Votes and Price Range had the highest correlation with Aggregate Rating.
-- Restaurants with Table Booking had higher ratings compared to the other Yes/No categorical features Country-Level Insights:
+- Restaurants with Table Booking had higher ratings compared to the other Yes/No categorical features

+Country-Level Insights:
 - 90% of restaurants in the dataset were from India, causing an imbalance.
 - The highest mean rating was from the Philippines (Code 162), although only 22 restaurants were represented.

 Rating vs Votes Analysis:
 - Many restaurants had high ratings but very few votes, leading to potential bias in model training.
 - India was a country that had restaurants with the highest votes and restaurants with the lowest votes as well.

 Model Training & Evaluation
-Algorithm Used: XGBoost Regressor
+- Algorithm Used: XGBoost Regressor
-Data Split: 70% training, 30% testing
+- Data Split: 70% training, 30% testing

 Performance Metrics:
 Mean Squared Error (MSE)
 R-squared (R²) Score: 94%